JustBerkhout/nectar-tutorials/ardc/launching-virtual-machines/launching-virtual-machines.md

 Duration: 5:00

-Your instance will now be built according to the configuration options that we have specified in the configuration steps above.
+Your instance will now be built according to the configuration options that you have specified in the configuration steps above.
 The **Instances** page will list your instance' details, along with some status information

 ![Launch Building](images/launch-building.png)